-Details - Displays a graph of recent sensor data.
+Details - Displays a graph of recent sensor data

-History - List of all past heartbeats and readings.
+History - List of past sensor readings

-Actions - List of all actions attached to this sensor.

-Settings - Editable levels for your sensor.

-Calibrate - Reset readings for your sensor.

-Scale - Change the scale of readings for your sensor.
+- Actions List of all actions attached to this sensor - Settings Editable configurations and features for your sensor - Calibrate Used to calibrate your sensor - Scale Change the scale of readings for your sensor

 Directly under the tab bar is an overview of your sensor.
-This allows you to see the signal strength and the battery level of the selected sensor.
+This allows you to see the signal strength of the selected sensor.
 A colored dot in the left corner of the sensor icon denotes its status:

-- Green indicates the sensor is checking in and within user defined safe parameters. - Red indicates the sensor has met or exceeded a user defined threshold or triggered event. - Gray indicates that no sensor readings are being recorded, rendering the sensor inactive. - Yellow indicates that the sensor reading is out of date, due to perhaps a missed heartbeat check-in.
+- Green indicates the sensor is checking in and is within user-defined safe parameters. - Red indicates the sensor has met or exceeded a user-defined threshold or triggered event. - Gray indicates that no sensor readings are being recorded, rendering the sensor inactive. - Yellow indicates that the sensor reading is out of date, possibly due to a missed heartbeat check-in.